Interested in learning more about the Master of Nursing?

 The Master of Nursing (MN) program prepares RNs for clinical practice in a range of settings as leaders, managers, care providers, and educators.
-We offer the following curriculum options:
+The program offers the following curriculum options:

 The curriculum has a strong emphasis on mentoring, both in terms of fieldwork placements and with the faculty.
 The core coursework for both curriculum options includes research, health systems, health policy, leadership, and social issues related to health.

 The standard program plans have students complete the 47 required credits in seven quarters.
 While it is possible to enroll during any quarter, beginning in the Autumn is best for course sequencing and learning.

 Why seek a Master of Nursing degree?